mrJeppard/h5pandas/README.md

 # h5pandas
-H5pandas adds pandas-like indexing syntax to pandas objects stored in hdf5 files.
+H5pandas gives pandas-like indexing syntax to pandas objects stored in hdf5 files.
 It also provides a persistent store for subsets of row or column ids that can be used to index the matrix.